 Exercise Science, Minor

 The minor in exercise science is for undergraduate students from any discipline wishing to expand their understanding in this area.
-Exercise science is a discipline that examines the short- and long-term responses to exercise and benefits of exercise training for healthy persons as well as persons with chronic diseases such as heart disease, pulmonary diseases, diabetes, and obesity.
+Exercise science is a discipline that examines the short- and long-term responses to exercise and benefits of exercise training for healthy persons, as well as persons with chronic diseases such as heart disease, pulmonary diseases, diabetes, and obesity.
 Through this minor, undergraduate students have an opportunity to broaden their understanding of exercise and physical activity in health promotion, disease prevention, and interventions.
-Students who elect a minor in exercise science may then apply to the MS in exercise science upon graduation.
+Students who elect a minor in exercise science may then apply to the Master of Science in Exercise Science upon graduation.

 Complete all courses listed below unless otherwise indicated.
 Also complete any corequisite labs, recitations, clinicals, or tools courses where specified.